Levi Strauss & Co. (LEVI) Just Got Our Attention

 Sponsored

+The average price from analysts is $34.50, which is $11.4 above the current price.
 LEVI currently public float of 89.47M and currently shorts hold a 5.52% ratio of that float.
-Today, the average trading volume of LEVI was 1.38M shares.
+Today, the average trading volume of LEVI was 1.37M shares.

 LEVI’s Market Performance